Random perturbation of low rank matrices: Improving classical bounds: Introduction

+These two questions are classically addressed by the Davis-Kahan-Wedin sine theorem and Weyl's inequality.
 Let us begin with the first question in the case when $i=1$.
 A canonical way (coming from the numerical analysis literature; see for instance \cite{GVL}) to measure the distance between two unit vectors $v$ and $v'$ is to look at $ \sin \angle(v,v')$, where $\angle(v,v')$ is the angle between $v$ and $v'$ taken in $[0,\pi/2]$.
-It has been observed by numerical analysts (in the setting where $E$ is deterministic) for quite some time that the key parameter to consider in the bound is the gap (or separation)
+It has been observed by numerical analysts (in the setting where $E$ is deterministic) for quite some time that the key parameter to consider in the bound is the gap (or separation) $\sigma_1 - \sigma_2'$.

-between the first and second singular values of $A$.
 The first result in this direction is the famous Davis-Kahan sine $\theta$ theorem \cite{DK} for Hermitian matrices.
-The non-Hermitian version was proved later by Wedin \cite{W}.
+A version for the singular vectors was proved later by Wedin \cite{W}.

 Throughout the paper, we use $\|M\|$ to denote the spectral norm of a matrix $M$.
 That is, $\|M\|$ is the largest singular value of $M$.